Revealing the Invisible: Coal’s dark cloud over Indiana

 Valley Watch, based in Evansville, was founded in 1981 to help protect and inform the lower Ohio Valley about regional pollution (1).
 Founder and President John Blair noted that the group “has had to be the main and often only obstacle that polluters have to face in this region over the last five decades.”

-SWICQL, made up of citizens living in and around the small town of Dale, grew out of opposition to a planned coal-to-diesel plant to be built one mile from downtown (2).
+SWICQL, made up of citizens living in and around the small town of Dale, grew out of opposition to a planned coal-to-diesel plant to be built inside the town limits.
+Through SWICQL’s and Valley Watch’s persistence along with representation by Earthjustice, the permit for the plant was voided in 2023 (2).

-The OVSA operates 19 IQAir AirVisual air quality monitoring stations across southern Indiana.
-Monitors were placed in communities either with coal burning power plants such as Grandview, Newburgh, Mount Vernon, Rockport or in communities downwind from pollutants, like Evansville and Jasper.
+The OVSA operates 25 IQAir AirVisual air quality monitoring stations across southern Indiana.
+Monitors were placed in communities either with coal burning power plants such as Grandview and Newburgh, or in communities downwind from pollutants, like Evansville, Hanover, and Jasper.
 Through air quality monitoring, activists keep a close eye on fine particle pollution, or PM2.5 (particulate matter measuring 2.5 microns in diameter or less).

 The Rockport Power plant on a polluted day.
 Source: BlairPhotoEVV

-PM2.5, closely linked to burning coal, has been directly linked to coughing, difficulty breathing, asthma, and heart and lung disease.
+PM2.5, closely linked to wildfire smoke and burning coal, has been directly linked to coughing, difficulty breathing, asthma, and heart and lung disease.

 “There's a lot of kids that have asthma.”

 Those concerns are justified.
-The Ohio Valley was identified as one of the United States’ two “asthma belts” by the Asthma and Allergy Foundation of America in 2021 (4).
+In recent years, the Ohio Valley was identified as one of the United States’ two “asthma belts” by the Asthma and Allergy Foundation of America (5).
 The organization cited air pollution as one of several key risk factors.

 While the OVSA stated that coal power plant pollution is the most significant source of local air pollution, Blair and Brockman noted several additional sources of regional air pollution.
 These can include pollutants from mines, VOC off-gassing from furniture production, metal smelters, raw plastics manufacturing and extrusion, turkey farm manure, and controlled burns and wildfire smoke from as far away as the West Coast.